 Students are encouraged to select a dissertation topic early in their career.
 All candidates for the Ph.D. degree must complete a dissertation demonstrating a doctoral level of professional and scholarly sophistication in a topic related to the field of Human Services.
 After obtaining a grade of Pass in HUMN900 Dissertation Concept Paper, students are allowed to form a Dissertation Committee and register for HUMN901 Dissertation.
 Students registered in HUMN901 Dissertation, should work under the direction of a Dissertation Chair.
-Students enrolled in HUMN900 Dissertation Concept Paper or HUMN901 Dissertation, are considered dull-time students.
+Students enrolled in HUMN900 Dissertation Concept Paper or HUMN901 Dissertation, are considered full-time students.
 The dissertation must contain an analysis of data.
 Please refer to the Dissertation Handbook for a detailed description of this project.

 The Dissertation Committee consists of a Chair who serves as the student's chief advisor and mentor, and a minimum of one, maximum of four, Project Members.
 The Dissertation Committee advises the student and monitors his/her progress.
-At the Miami Campus, the Dissertation Chair and the Project Member are normally members of the core doctoral faculty.
-However, with the consent of the Director, either the Dissertation Chair or the Project Member may be an adjunct faculty member of the Ph.D.
-Program or a professional from another institution.
+At the Miami Campus, the Dissertation Chair and the Project Member(s) are normally members of the core doctoral faculty.
+However, with the consent of the Director, either the Dissertation Chair or the Project Member(s) may be adjunct faculty member(s) of the Ph.D.
+Program or professionals with a doctoral degree from another institution.
 At least one of the Committee members must be a core Miami Campus Ph.D.
 Program faculty member.

-The Dissertation process includes a written paper and an oral presentation.
+The Dissertation process includes a written paper and two oral presentations.
 Upon completion of the literature review and the method section of the Project, and its approval by the Committee, the student and the Committee will hold a colloquium.
-This colloquium will preferably be in person.
+This colloquium entails the first student presentation and, preferably, it will be in person.
 If the student provides evidence of inability to attend colloquium in person, it can be conducted via phone conference or teleconference, upon committee approval, to establish a plan for the completion of the Dissertation.
 An oral presentation of the completed Project, which is considered a formal evaluation, will be given by the student on campus upon final approval of the Project Committee and is open to the public.
 Additional requirements and guidelines for the Dissertation are listed in the Dissertation Handbook.
 After successful completion of the colloquium, students should submit their project to the Independent Review Board (IRB) for approval.
-Under no circumstances students will proceed to collect or analyze data without IRB approval, unless the student's dissertation consists of a meta-analysis.
+Under no circumstances will students proceed to collect or analyze data without IRB approval, unless the student's dissertation consists of a meta-analysis.
+A second oral presentation of the completed Dissertation, which is considered a formal evaluation, will be given by the student on campus upon final approval of the Dissertation Committee and is open to the public.
+Additional requirements and guidelines for the Dissertation are listed in the Dissertation Handbook.